ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 # Calculating the Likelihood of a Tree

-The likelihood of a tree with observations of one state is then the sum of the probabilities of all possible combinations of states which might have existed at the m interior nodes $n_{1}\ldots n_{m}$:
+The likelihood of a tree with observations of one site $i$ is then the sum of the probabilities of all possible combinations of states which might have existed at the m interior nodes $n_{1}\ldots n_{m}$: